 Although a student may have fulfilled academic requirements, the degree is not awarded until the Graduate School certifies the degree to the University Registrar.
 That is done at the end of fall, spring, and Summer C terms for all students who completed degree requirements and applied to graduate.
 Some employers and licensure boards require the degree statement on the transcript, which is available the day after certification in December, May, and August.

 Printing/saving a catalog page to PDF: To expand all subheadings on a page and to print/save the fully expanded page, use the print to PDF options button on the orange toolbar at the top of each page.

-Catalog updates: The information in this catalog is current as of July of 2022, with revisions made to the degrees listed in December of 2022.
+Catalog updates: The information in this catalog is current as of July of 2023.
 Contact individual programs for further updates.
-Please report any revisions or discrepancies via email to firstname.lastname@example.org.
+Please report any revisions or discrepancies via email to email@example.com.
 Updates are very much appreciated.